 - investment property: productive and actual value, depending on the property and the ratio of productive to actual value

 - owner-used commercial or industrial property: the productive and actual values attainable on the market, depending on the property and the ratio of productive to actual value

 - building land: internally stipulated price estimates taking into consideration future use

 Operational and legal risks

-Internal regulations and directives concerning organization and controls are employed to limit exposure to operative and legal risks.
+Internal regulations and directives concerning organisation and controls are employed to limit exposure to operative and legal risks.
 In formulating these instructions, the Board of Management is supported by the Operational Risk Committee.
-Compliance with these regulations is regularly checked by the Group Compliance and Group Operational Risk / ICS Department and by the Group Internal Audit Department.
+Compliance with these regulations is regularly checked by the Group Compliance and Group Operational Risk / ICS departments and by Group Internal Audit.
 External legal experts are brought in on a case-by-case basis to control and manage legal risks.